Aclevo/cssheet/README.md

 ## Made with love by Cob:web Development and our Open source contributors:

-Adam Salt - Lead Developer
+Alex Carson - Lead Developer

-Jaiden Collins - Developer
+Adam Salt - Former Lead Developer

 ### Please join the Cob:web Development discord to talk to us and contribute to our projects: https://cob-web.xyz/discord